fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 12: Environmental Food

 {% include alert.html class='warning' title='Just class' text="
-There is no assignment due this week! (about time...i know) But this makes it extra important that you're in class.
+There is no assignment due this week! (about time...i know) But this makes it extra important that you're in class to show that you're keeping up with the readings.
 "%}

 ### Apr 4